HaiderMalikk/Reddish-Trends/README.md

-# COMING SOON
+# COMING SOON, This Website Is Being Rebuilt From Scrach!

-<a href="https://mood-atlas.vercel.app">Check It Out So Far Here
+<a href="https://trade-sense-ai-sigma.vercel.app">Check It Out So Far Here
 <img src="./public/linkgrey.png" alt="Home" width="20"/>
 </a>